London: Climate

-Winters are generally cool with little temperature variation.
-Heavy snow is rare but snow usually falls at least once each winter.
-Spring and autumn can be pleasant.
+Summers are generally warm, sometimes hot.
+London's average July high is 23.5 °C (74.3 °F).
+On average each year, London experiences 31 days above 25 °C and 4.2 days above 30.0 °C. Winters are generally cool with little temperature variation.
+Heavy snow is rare, but snow usually falls at least once each winter.
 As a large city, London has a considerable urban heat island effect, making the centre of London at times 5 C-change warmer than the suburbs and outskirts.